Sex and Love

-Read more about circumcision and the consequences of it, here.
-This is the most comprehensive site on the penis and circumcision on the internet.
+Read more about circumcision and the consequences of it, here on a comprehensive site on the penis and circumcision on the internet.

-And if a boy has hypospadias, it is very important that he isn't circumcised, as the foreskin tissue is often needed for surgical repair.
+And if a boy has hypospadias, it is very important that he isn't circumcised, as the foreskin tissue is often needed for hypospadias repair.